hiddenSymmetries/VMEC2000/docs/index.md

 # Overview

-This repo contains both Fortran source code and Python interface for VMEC repo
+This repo contains both Fortran source code and Python interface for VMEC.

 # Installation of python interface (Unix like OS only)